 Dementia is a disorder which affects the mental processes of a person.
-It is a chronic or persistent issue which can be caused by brain injury, disease, or the aging process.
-One of the most common traits of dementia is the loss of memory, personality changes and impaired reasoning abilities.
+It is a chronic or persistent issue which can be caused by brain injury or disease, or the aging process.
+One of the most common traits of dementia is the loss of memory, as well as personality changes and impaired reasoning abilities.
 All of these create a stressful environment and a lot of confusion in people living with dementia.
 The ability to stay at home and have those familiar homely comforts is a major positive for families of dementia sufferers.

 Living at home with dementia